LSRP: Levenson Self-Report Psychopathy Scale (26-item)

 • 26 items measuring primary and secondary psychopathy factors

-• Primary psychopathy: Callousness, manipulativeness, egocentricity, lack of empathy
+• Primary psychopathy (16 items) – callousness, manipulativeness, egocentricity, lack of empathy

-• Secondary psychopathy: Impulsivity, irresponsibility, antisocial behavior, social deviance
+• Secondary psychopathy (10 items) – impulsivity, irresponsibility, antisocial behavior, social deviance

-• Distinct patterns of correlates for each factor
+• Distinct correlate patterns for each factor (Lynam et al., 1999)

 • Focus on personality traits rather than criminal behavior